jhumelsine/jhumelsine.github.io/_posts/2024-06-14-unit-test-attributes.md

 Code tends to work when we first write it when we’re paying attention to every detail.
 Bug are introduced when the code is subsequently updated and we’re not quite as vigilant.
 Unit tests confirm that implementation updates are consistent with the existing unit test specified behaviors.
 Any inconsistencies will result in a failed unit test.

 For example, if a method is updated, but that update inadvertently violates existing behavior, then the test that confirms that behavior will fail.
-We want to see that failing test as soon as possible, ideally in the developer’s environment within seconds or minutes of when the inconsistency failure was first introduced.
+We want to see that failing test as soon as possible, ideally in the developer’s environment within seconds or minutes of when the inconsistency was first introduced.
 If not then, then soon after during automated testing in the pipeline.

-The worst-case scenario is when the user encounters the issue and reports it to customer support.
+The worst-case scenario is when the user is the first to encounter the issue and report it to customer support.
+Actually, the worst-case is when the user encounters the issue and doesn't report it.

+# Isolated
+The software being tested within a unit test is referred to as the [Software Under Test](https://en.wikipedia.org/wiki/System_under_test) (SUT).

+The SUT should be isolated from its external dependencies, such as: Databases, File Systems, Internet, Clocks, and other components of the project.
+Test Doubles will replace external dependencies by emulating their behaviors.

+Any developer should be able to clone a repository, compile the code and the unit tests should execute without environmental issues.
+I.e., the SUT should have no dependencies upon the original developer’s development or test environment.

 # Scoped
-The software being tested within a unit test is referred to as the [Software Under Test](https://en.wikipedia.org/wiki/System_under_test) (SUT).

 The SUT should be tested as if it had been plucked from the codebase and tested in isolation without the SUT knowing that it had been plucked from the codebase.
 This was a difficult concept for me to understand.
 I had long considered testing an all-or-nothing situation, especially when dependencies were coupled to the code.
 There are always dependencies coupled to the code.

-SUT can only be isolated when there are well defined boundaries between software elements that allow us to isolate the SUT from its dependencies via [Test Doubles](https://en.wikipedia.org/wiki/Test_double).
+SUT can only be isolated when there are well defined boundaries between software elements that allow us to isolate the SUT from its dependencies via [Test Doubles](https://en.wikipedia.org/wiki/Test_double). __NOTE:__ Test Doubles leak implementation information into the tests, which introduces a bit of brittleness.
+I don't know of a way to avoid this, but there may be techniques to minimize it, which I'll discuss in future blogs.

-The boundaries can vary for some SUT.
-For example, there may be rings of boundaries around a class.
-We could limit the SUT to the first ring or possibly extend the ring to include other classes.
+The SUT may be one method or one class.
+It may consiste of several cohesive classes.
+Different SUTs may have different sized boundaries even for the same classes and methods.
+Boundary size is a tradeoff.

 The more expansive the boundary, the greater the scope of the SUT.
-This is a tradeoff.
 We exercise more of the implementation in a larger scoped SUT, but when there’s a failure, it may be more difficult to determine the cause.
 We exercise less of the implementation in a smaller scoped SUT, limiting the space where a bug resides, but we may have to emulate more via Test Doubles.

-I feel that unit tests should have smaller scooped SUTs.
+I feel that unit tests should have smaller scoped SUTs.
 But [integration tests](https://en.wikipedia.org/wiki/Integration_testing) will have larger scoped SUTs.
 Unit tests confirm the nuts-and-bolts of your system.
-Integration tests will confirm that those nuts-and-bolts work together.
+Integration tests confirm that those nuts-and-bolts work together.

-# Isolated
-The SUT should be isolated from its external dependencies, such as: Databases, File Systems, Internet, Clocks, and other components of the project.
-Test Doubles will replace external dependencies by emulating their behaviors.

-Any developer should be able to clone a repository, compile the code and the unit tests should execute without environmental issues.
-I.e., the SUT should have no dependencies upon the original developer’s development or test environment.

 # Fast
 Unit tests should be fast.
 The test suite for a method or class may contain dozens or even hundreds of unit tests.
 They should complete in no more than a few seconds.
 We want developers to run unit tests early and often so that any issues are found and addressed as quickly as possible.